 1. Where do you see yourself in 5 years?

-Asking a candidate about their future plans gives insight to their vision for the future and their ties to the organization.
+Asking a candidate about their future plans gives insight into their vision for the future and their ties to the organization.
 Does the candidate see this position as a job or a career?

 2. What key values do you implement in your personal life?